kartsims/vue-cordova/README.md

 This object provides API for the following [events](#events) and will hold the Cordova [plugins](#plugins) API objects you might be using.

+> **This library is a syntax helper.** It provides an easier access to the global variables defined by Cordova.

 ### Demo

 A repository with a [full working demo](https://github.com/kartsims/vue-cordova-demo) is available to help you bootstrap a new project or cherry-pick working code.